Dyane Connor

+Career

-Dyane began her broadcasting career with Cork Campus Radio during her studies at University College Cork.
+Connor began her broadcasting career with Cork Campus Radio during her studies at University College Cork.
 Her first position after graduating was as a reporter and newsreader with CKR FM.
 Dyane joined Newstalk in 2002, before moving to TV3 in 2004.
 Initially working as a news anchor and general reporter, she was the TV3 courts correspondent for three years.
-During her tenure with TV3, Dyane also presented the 24 Hours to Kill crime series.
+During her tenure with TV3, Connor also presented the 24 Hours to Kill crime series.

-In 2013 Dyane joined RTÉ News as a multi-media journalist on RTÉ television and radio.
+In 2013, Connor joined RTÉ News as a multi-media journalist on RTÉ television and radio.